plone/plone.restapi/docs/source/sharing.rst

    :language: http

 .. note::
     Users and/or groups without a sharing entry can be found by appending the argument `search` to the query string. ie search=admin.
-It will also flag or global roles.
+    Global roles are marked with the string "global".
+Inherited roles are marked with the string "acquired".

 Update Local Roles